tjohn327/self-driving-car-sim/README.md

 ### Remote Control

-The python script [controller.py](./controller/controller.py) demonstrates a basic remote control using keyboard inputs.
-To use this script, first run the simulator and select a track, then run this script and use W, A, S & D keys to control the car in the simulator.
+The python script [controller.py](./controller/controller.py) demonstrates a basic remote control using keyboard inputs or xbox controller.
+To use this script, first run the simulator, then run this script and use W, A, S & D keys to control the car in the simulator.

 ### Modifying the sim

-To modify the sim please use Unity 5.5.1f1 and Visual Studio 2015.
+To modify the sim please use Unity 2019.4 and Visual Studio 2017.